Penn Campus Resources

 Going abroad can help build on language skills and other technical skills, but also helps to develop skills such as cultural understanding, flexibility, and patience.
 See how you can highlight and market your global experiences on your resume and during interviews.

 While experiencing a new country and culture is exciting, it is normal to experience culture shock.
-CAPS can support you as you are adjusting to a new country, as well as when you are settling back into life at Penn.
-CAPS can connect you with several on-the-ground resources in your host country.
+Penn’s Student Health & Counseling can support you as you are adjusting to a new country, as well as when you are settling back into life at Penn.
+They can connect you with several on-the-ground resources in your host country.

 Student Registration & Financial Services